Scaling & Root Planning

 How is scaling performed?

 Scaling is the process of removing dental tartar from the surfaces of the teeth.
-Root planing is the process of smoothing out the root surfaces and removing any infected tooth structure.
-If you have gum disease or gum pocketing, the gum pockets around the teeth will have deepened, thereby allowing tartar deposits to form under the gum line.
+Root planing is smoothing out the root surfaces and removing any infected tooth structure.
+If you have gum disease or gum pocketing, the gum pockets around the teeth will have deepened, allowing tartar deposits to form under the gum line.
 Careful cleaning of the root surfaces to remove plaque and calculus (tartar) from deep periodontal pockets, as well as to smooth the tooth root to remove bacterial toxins, will help control your gum disease.

 Helpful tips to keep in mind